protontypes/open-sustainable-technology/README.md

 - [MiMA](https://github.com/mjucker/MiMA) - Model of an idealized Moist Atmosphere: Intermediate-complexity General Circulation Model with full radiation.
 - [lowtran](https://github.com/space-physics/lowtran) - Atmospheric absorption extinction, scatter and irradiance model in Python and Matlab.
 - [Elefridge.jl](https://github.com/esowc/Elefridge.jl) - Compressing atmospheric data into its real information.
+- [MetPy](https://github.com/Unidata/MetPy) - A collection of tools in Python for reading, visualizing and performing calculations with weather data.
+- [Isca](https://github.com/ExeClim/Isca) - A framework for the idealized modelling of the global circulation of planetary atmospheres at varying levels of complexity and realism.
+- [FluxEngine](https://github.com/oceanflux-ghg/FluxEngine) - An open source atmosphere ocean gas flux data processing toolbox.
+- [eeweather](https://github.com/openeemeter/eeweather) - Fetch NCDC ISD, TMY3, or CZ2010 weather data that corresponds to ZIP Code Tabulation Areas or Latitude/Longitude.
+- [GRAL](https://github.com/GralDispersionModel/GRAL) - Provides a CFD model for the flow calculation around buildings or micrsocale terrain structures.

 ## Modeling of Climate and Earth